Cotter45/Cotter45/README.md

   * A new drag and drop task manager feature for my capstone, Workday
   * A scribble / cards against humanity like game combination with React, HTML Canvas and Web Sockets
   * DSA ...
 Errday
+  * A new portfolio

 - 🌱 I’m currently learning ...
-  * Typescript
-  * Experimenting with Remix.run
+  * ThreeJS / HTML5 Canvas
+  * How to center DIVs

 - 👯 I’m looking to collaborate on ...
   * Anything!
 Seriously.